cx-cloud-101/az-speedtest-api/README.md

 ### Dotnet new

-* New webapi with `dotnet new webapi -o SpeedtestApi`
+* New webapi with `dotnet new webapi -o SpeedTestApi`
 * GET https://localhost:5001/api/values (remember to turn off SSL valiadaton in Postman)
 * Add .gitignore